dmitriko/uploadhub/README.md

 # UploadHub

 ## Overview
 UploadHub is a minimalistic Django application designed for uploading files to an S3-compatible storage service.
 It provides a simple web interface for uploading files and handles each file with a unique identifier to avoid conflicts.
-The app also supports password-protected access and is Kubernetes-ready, making it ideal for DevOps practices and learning.
+The app also supports password-protected access.
+It will be a bit of a challenge to put it to Kubernetes.
+Thus it is a perfect app to exersice our DevOps skills.

 ## Features
 - File upload to S3 with unique UUIDs for each file.